OCodeJK/northwind_analysis_sql/README.md

 # Northwind Sales Analytics

 ## Overview
-Trying my hands on SQL by myself (aiming to become a data analyst)
-- Here are some business related enquires that I felt would be asked:
+Trying my hands on SQL by myself (aiming to become a data analyst) so I ask myself which business related enquires would be asked:
 - What is the total revenue per year and per quarter?
 Is the business growing?
 - Which are the top 10 products by total revenue?
 - Which product categories generate the most revenue?